 GreenPan nonstick ceramic cookware.

-But the similarities to traditional ceramic pretty much end there.
+But the similarities to traditional ceramic end there.

-Sol-gel slurries contain substances known as titanium dioxide nanoparticles, which have been associated with some health issues in humans, including malignant tumors.
+Sol-gel slurries contain titanium dioxide nanoparticles, which have been associated with some health issues in humans, including malignant tumors.
 This article discusses the issue as it relates to "quasi-ceramic" cookware (by which they mean nonstick ceramic cookware).

-Traditional ceramic cookware coatings are not made with the sol-gel process.
-So, the titanium nanoparticles are found only in nonstick ceramic coatings, but not in other stoneware cookware.
+Traditional ceramic cookware is not made with sol-gels.
+So, the titanium nanoparticles are found only in nonstick ceramic coatings, but not in other stoneware.

-Thus, nonstick ceramic differs from traditional ceramic cookwares in this significant way.
-There are still a lot of unknowns about these nanoparticles, and the jury is still out on whether or not they pose a valid health risk to humans.
+There are a lot of unknowns about nanoparticles, and the jury is still out on whether they pose a valid health risk to humans.
 The consensus today is that they probably do not during normal use--though the risk may go up at high temperatures, or if a pan is chipped or cracked.

 See our article Ceramic Frying Pans: Better than PTFE? for more information on nonstick ceramic pans.